Peripli/specification/api.md

 ## Localization

-Many entities and errors contain a human readable descriptions.
-(The description field is called `description` in most cases.)
-If a clients provides an `Accept-Language` HTTP header and the Service Manager has a localized, matching description string, it SHOULD provide the localized description.
-If no matching description is available, the Service Manager MUST fall back to a default description.
+Many entities and errors contain human readable display names and descriptions.
+(The display name field is often called `displayName`.
+The description field is called `description` in most cases.)
+ If a clients provides an `Accept-Language` HTTP header and the Service Manager has a localized, matching display name or description string, it SHOULD provide the localized string.
+If no matching display name and/or description is available, the Service Manager MUST fall back to a default value, which SHOULD NOT be an empty string.

-Whenever a client provides a value for a `description` field, for example when an entity is created, updated or patched, the client MAY also provide an additional object called `description--i18n`.
-This object contains translations of the default description that is provided in the `description` field.
+Whenever a client provides a value for a `displayName` or `description` field, for example when an entity is created, updated or patched, the client MAY also provide an additional object called `displayName--i18n` respectively `description--i18n`.
+These objects contains translations of the default display name and description that is provided in the `displayName` respectively `description` field.

+A client MUST NOT provide a `displayName--i18n` object without an accompanied `displayName` field.
+A `displayName` field without an accompanied `displayName--i18n` object, removes existing all display name translations.

 A client MUST NOT provide a `description--i18n` object without an accompanied `description` field.
 A `description` field without an accompanied `description--i18n` object, removes existing all description translations.

-The keys within the `description--i18n` object SHOULD be either ISO 639-1 language codes (for example "de") or ISO 639-1 language codes followed by a hyphen ('`-`') followed by a ISO 3166 country code (for example "de-CH").
+The keys within the `displayName--i18n` or `description--i18n` object SHOULD be either ISO 639-1 language codes (for example "de") or ISO 639-1 language codes followed by a hyphen ('`-`') followed by a ISO 3166 country code (for example "de-CH").
+A key MUST NOT be empty or only contain white spaces.
-The values SHOULD be non-empty translations of the `description` field value and MUST follow the same rules and length restrictions of the `description` field.
+The values SHOULD be non-empty translations of the `displayName` respectively `description` field value and MUST follow the same rules and length restrictions of the `displayName` field respectively  the `description` field.

 ```json
 {